nathan-nakatsuka/ContamLD/README.md

 <br/>

 #### Part 4) Create a file with the names of all individuals and their corresponding panels.<br/>
-Create file called "Prefix_inds.txt" in the following format, where the 1000Genomes population is determined from Section 1 Part 3, and put it in same directory as readdepth files:<br/>
+Create file called GroupName_inds.txt (where GroupName is the name of your collection of individuals) in the following format, where the 1000Genomes population is determined from Section 1 Part 3, and put it in same directory as the readdepth files:<br/>
-Sample_ID_1 1000Genomes_Pop_closesttoSample1<br/>
+IndName_1 1000Genomes_Pop_closesttoIndName_1<br/>
-Sample_ID_2 1000Genomes_Pop_closesttoSample2<br/>
+IndName_2 1000Genomes_Pop_closesttoIndName_2<br/>
-Sample_ID_3 1000Genomes_Pop_closesttoSample3<br/>
+IndName_3 1000Genomes_Pop_closesttoIndName_3<br/>
 <br/>
 <br/>

 ### <p>Section 2)  Run Contamination Estimate</p>
-After you have readdepth files, the panels (placed in the panels folder), and the Prefix_inds.txt file, run ContamLD.
+After you have readdepth files, the panels (placed in the panels folder), and the GroupName_inds.txt file, run ContamLD.<br/>
 Note: Run this with 3 cores if possible.<br/>
--In the following notation: "directory_orig" is the directory with helperdir and panels folders are; "directory_files" is the directory where your .readdepth and Prefix_inds.txt are.<br/>
+-In the following notation: "directory_orig" is the directory with helperdir and panels folders are; "directory_files" is the directory where your .readdepth and GroupName_inds.txt are.<br/>

 Run the following:<br/>
 ```